What does it mean exactly,

 the chronic return of the partridge,

-We start with a partridge in a tree of pears;
+We start with a partridge in a pear tree

-No one knows, but there the partridge sits
+No one knows, but there a partridge sits

 No one knows, but as a poet said,